Wondering what happens after you mail back your ballot? Read below to learn about the process of accepting and counting absentee ballots.

 What happens after my absentee ballot is accepted?

-Accepted ballots are set aside in a secure area until two weeks before the election, separated by precinct.
-Starting two weeks before the election, the signature envelopes are opened and the ballot envelopes are removed and set aside so that no one knows whose ballot is whose.
+Accepted ballots are set aside in a secure area until one week before the election, separated by precinct.
+Starting one week before the election, the signature envelopes are opened and the ballot envelopes are removed and set aside so that no one knows whose ballot is whose.
 Once the ballot envelopes are separated, they are opened, reviewed by election judges, duplicated if necessary, and inserted in the ballot counter.
 Examples where judges would need to duplicate a ballot include if a ballot was damaged, unreadable by the tabulator, or on the incorrect ballot style for that precinct.

 When are ballots counted?

-Absentee ballots may be inserted into ballot counters as early as two weeks before election day.
+Absentee ballots may be inserted into ballot counters as soon as one week before election day.
 However, no totals are produced until polling places close at 8pm on election night.

 What happens if my absentee ballot is rejected?

-If your ballot is rejected before October 29, you will be mailed a replacement ballot along with an explanation of why your ballot was rejected.
+If your ballot is rejected more than 5 days before the election, you will be mailed a replacement ballot along with an explanation of why your ballot was rejected.
 If your ballot is rejected within 5 days of the election, election officials will attempt to contact you to let you know.

 How do they make sure people can’t vote twice?